runarorama/fpiscompanion/manuscript/notes.md

 The `State` data type as represented in chapter 6 suffers from a problem with stack overflows for long-running state machines.
 The problem is that `flatMap` contains a function call that is in tail position, but this tail call is not eliminated on the JVM.

 The solution is to use a _trampoline_.
 Chapter 13 gives a detailed explanation of this technique.
-See also Rúnar's paper ["Stackless Scala With Free Monads"](http://blog.higher-order.com/assets/trampolines.pdf).
+See also Rúnar's paper [*Stackless Scala With Free Monads*](http://blog.higher-order.com/assets/trampolines.pdf).

 Using the trampolining data type `TailRec` from chapter 13, a stack-safe `State` data type could be written as follows: